Sigafoos/539bsa/site/content/post/philmont-2025.md

 ![](img/599753db89768.image.jpg)

-Philmont is a beautifull scout ranch where scouts go and hike for a7,9,10, or 12 day trek.
+Philmont is a beautiful scout ranch where scouts go and hike for a 7, 9, 10, or 12 day trek.
 Troop 539 will be going on a 9 day trek in 2025.
+UPDATES TO FOLLOW!